jabrena/spring-boot-user-beans/README.md

 ![](docs/design/user-beans16.png)

-If you click in a any Green node (A Spring Bean which returns a Java class), you could navigate to a Detail page, in order receive an explanation from ChatGTP.
+If you click in a any Green node (A Spring Bean which returns a Java class), you could navigate to a Detail page, in order receive an explanation from ChatGPT.

 ## Getting Started